Compositions in Progress

-- I just completed a commissioned work for the Canyon County High School Honor Choir in Nampa, Idaho.
-I will be their guest clinician in November when they premiere the piece, which is a setting of the poem “The Robin” by American poet Witter Bynner.
+- I recently completed a commissioned work for the Canyon County High School Honor Choir in Nampa, Idaho.
+I will be their guest clinician in November when they premiere the piece, which is a setting of “The Robin” by American poet Witter Bynner.
 The piece will be accompanied by piano and strings.

 - Summer and Winter breaks are the best times for me to compose!
 My plan for this winter (Dec 2018) is to focus my efforts on writing for piano.
 This is always an area that challenges me, so I want to devote some time to refining my skill for piano composition.
 Currently, my plan is to explore two ideas: 1) a piano duo (two pianos), and 2) a concerto-type work for piano with band, string ensemble, or full orchestra.

 Summer PBS Broadcast of “A Family Portrait”

 - In October of 2017 The Manchester Symphony Orchestra performed my oratorio “A Family Portrait” with soloists Daniel Belcher (baritone) and Judy Marlett (mezzo-soprano) and 190 choristers from three area high schools joining the Manchester Symphony Chorus and MU’s A Cappella Choir.
 The performance was video recorded and will be broadcast on PBS39 (Fort Wayne) at 2:30 p.m. on July 8th and again at 1:00 on August 26th.
 For further information about the broadcast, see the press release at Family Portrait Broadcast Press Release.